skrub-data/skrub/doc/tutorial_example.rst

   it automatically sets up a virtual environment with the necessary dependencies, so you don't need to worry about installing them manually.

-The difference between ``make html`` and ``make html-noplot`` (or between ``pixi run -e doc build-doc`` and ``pixi run -e doc build-doc-quick``) is that the ``-noplot`` or ``-quick`` versions do not execute the code in the examples, which makes the documentation generation much faster.
-This is useful if you only want to check the formatting of your example, rather than the actual output of the code (it is assumed that you have already run the code while writing it).
+The ``make html`` and ``pixi run -e doc build-doc`` commands generate complete documentation by executing all example code.
+The ``-noplot`` (or ``-quick``) versions skip code execution, making documentation generation much faster.
+Use these faster versions to check formatting when you've already tested your example code locally.

-Since the CI is set up to run the full documentation generation in any case, you can safely use the ``-noplot`` or ``-quick`` versions for local testing.
+The CI pipeline will always run the full documentation build, so you can safely use ``make html-noplot`` or ``pixi run -e doc build-doc-quick`` for local testing.

 After generating the documentation, you can use a web browser to open the ``index.html`` file in the ``doc/_build/html/`` folder and see how it looks.